flyway/flywaydb.org/documentation/database/sqlserver.md

 - With these limitations in mind, please refer to the properties or options mentioned [here](/documentation/configuration/parameters/defaultSchema) for descriptions/consequences.
 - If using the JTDS driver, then setting `ANSI_NULLS` or `QUOTED_IDENTIFIER` in a script will cause an error.
 This is a driver limitation, and can be solved by using the Microsoft driver instead.
+- When running clean, no users will be dropped

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/azuresynapse">Azure Synapse <i class="fa fa-arrow-right"></i></a>